YangLab-SDU/trRosettaRNA2/README.md

 python -m trRNA2.predict -i example/msa/seq.a3m -o example/output
 ```

 This command executes the default trRosettaRNA2 prediction procedure.
-This process utilizes its internal secondary structure (SS) module, `trRNA2-SS`, to predict SS and performs **end-to-end** structure prediction.
+This process utilizes its internal secondary structure (SS) module, `trRNA2-SS`, to predict SS and then performs structure prediction using a **end-to-end** neural network.
 The predicted 3D structure will be saved as a PDB file `model_1_relaxed200.pdb` under the `example/output` directory.

 **Alternative prediction configurations:**